 DDRS is a company specifically set up to serve as a trade repository to handle OTC Derivative Data to facilitate regulatory reporting and oversight of the OTC Derivatives Market by its relevant regulators.
 This objective of DDRS is clearly identified in the DDRS Rulebook.
-DDRS participates in an annual corporate goals process.
-DDRS' management formulates the goals every year, and any goals will incorporate the needs and requirements of the industry (including regulators and participants).
-Potential initiatives will be vetted to determine if appropriate; the scope of the initiative, including regulatory, operational, financial, technical and compliance considerations; the potential benefit for industry participants and/or regulatory authorities; potential risks of the initiative; competitive considerations; and potential prioritization of the initiative against other efforts in progress or planned.
-This vetting process will be completed by DDRS' management, in consultation with the DDRS Board.
-The DDRS Board has the ultimate authority to support or deny an initiative.
-Oversight of DDRS' performance is facilitated primarily by its Board.
+DDRS participates in an annual corporate goals process, where DDRS' management formulates the goals every year, and any goals will incorporate the needs and requirements of the industry (including regulators and participants).
+Potential initiatives are vetted to determine if appropriate; the scope of the initiative, including regulatory, operational, financial, technical and compliance considerations; the potential benefit for industry participants and/or regulatory authorities; potential risks of the initiative; competitive considerations; and potential prioritization of the initiative against other efforts in progress or planned.
+This vetting process will be completed by DDRS' management, in consultation with the DDRS Board, who has ultimate oversight of DDRS' performance and ultimate authority to support or deny an initiative.
 Additionally, DDRS is subject to regulatory oversight and is subject to internal and external audits.
-The General Auditor, or the Deputy General Auditor, shall report information and results to the Board Audit Committee and is responsible for assisting the Audit Committee as needed in the performance of its duties.
+The DTCC Internal Audit Department ("IAD") shall report information and results to DDRS' Audit Committee and is responsible for assisting it as needed in the performance of its duties.

-DDRS has adopted policies and protocols for safety and efficiency, including information security, employee conduct and regulatory compliance and these policies are subject to periodic review.
-DDRS' affiliate, DTCC Deriv/SERV LLC ("Deriv/SERV"), provides services to DDRS related to its business and operations that DDRS monitors via its monthly status updates/review process with Deriv/SERV Management.
-The monthly status updates/review process addresses items such as incidents, volume levels and risk/processing indicators that are reported to the DDRS Risk Committee on a quarterly basis.
+DDRS has adopted policies and protocols for safety and efficiency, including information security. employee conduct and regulatory compliance and these policies are subject to periodic review.
+DDRS' affiliate, DTCC Deriv/SERV LLC ("Deriv/SERV"), provides services to DDRS related to its business and operations, which are monitored by DDRS and Deriv/SERV Management and are reported to DDRS' Risk Committee on a quarterly basis.